akohlbecker/kafka-connect-jdbc/README.md

 Please copy the `src/test/resources/FilemakerJdbcConnect.properties.template` to `src/test/resources/FilemakerJdbcConnect.properties`
 and configure it accordingly.

 In future this will be simplified by making use of a docker image.
-Running the Filemaker related integration tests this ways requires the docker image `filemakerServer19:latest` being installed locally.
+Running the Filemaker related integration tests this ways requires the docker image `filemakerServer18:latest` being installed locally.

-Building the FileMaker Server 19 Docker image:
+Building the FileMaker Server 18 Docker image (the version is hard coded in the script):

 ~~~
-./scripts/make-fm19-docker-image.sh
+./scripts/make-fm-docker-image.sh
 ~~~

 ### Build and delpoy